corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/creating/members/endpoints.md

 menu:
   corda51:
     identifier: corda51-networks-member-endpoints
-    parent: corda51-networks-manage
+    parent: corda51-networks-members
-    weight: 3000
+    weight: 5500
 section_menu: corda51
 ---

 # Member Endpoints

-If a member needs to make changes to their endpoint information (for example, changing the URL of the endpoint or adding a new endpoint), the member must re-register with the updated endpoint information.
+If a member needs to make changes to their endpoint information (for example, changing the URL of the endpoint or adding a new endpoint), the member must [re-register]({{< relref "reregister.md" >}}) with the updated endpoint information.
 To minimize communication disruption, the member should also configure the P2P Gateway with both the old and new information, before re-registering, and then remove the old information, as follows:

 1. Ensure that the cluster can accept connections on the new endpoint.
    In a production environment that exposes the Corda P2P Gateway service via a load balancer, this may require updating the load balancer configuration with the new endpoint.